priyanshus/bookstore/README.md

 test insures that our service is able to read the configuration properly and talks to the external service.

 _There is a downside of using wireMock stub, as it returns a prefixed response and does not know anything if actual price service changes the response schema.
-To ensure if contract change frome external service does not break our system in production, we can have contract tests._
+To ensure contract change by external service does not break our system in production, we can have contract tests._ One can refer to https://martinfowler.com/bliki/ContractTest.html to read more about contract testing.

 ### Value added by Integration Tests
 - Tests the communication between different sub-modules